apptainer/apptainer-userdocs/apptainer_and_docker.rst

     Because the layers of a Docker image as well as the blobs of an OCI image are already ``gzip`` compressed, there is a minimal advantage to having compressed archives representing OCI images.
 For this reason, the ``build`` detailed above bootstraps a SIF file for use by apptainer from only a ``tar`` file, and not a ``tar.gz`` file.

-Working from the apptainer Command Line with Remotely Hosted Images
+Working from the Apptainer Command Line with Remotely Hosted Images
 ---------------------------------------------------------------------

 In the previous section, an OCI archive was created from locally available OCI blobs and metadata; the resulting ``tar`` file served to bootstrap the creation of a container for apptainer in SIF via the ``oci-archive`` agent.
 Typically, however, OCI archives of interest are remotely hosted.
 Consider, for example, an Alpine Linux OCI archive stored in Amazon S3 storage.
 Because such an archive can be retrieved via secure HTTP, the following ``pull`` command results in a local copy as follows: